steveloughran/hadoop-trunk/hadoop-common-project/hadoop-common/src/site/markdown/filesystem/filesystem.md

 that `not isFile(FS, getHomeDirectory())` holds to the extent that follow-on code may fail.

+#### Implementation Notes

+* The FTPFileSystem queries this value from the remote filesystem -and may fail with a RuntimeException or subclass thereof if there is any connectivity problem.
+The time to execute the operation is not bounded.

 <!--  ============================================================= -->
 <!--  METHOD: listStatus() -->